lorenuars19/makefile-src-updater/README.md

 5. Re-join the two splits into `$file`

 # Contribute
-I am far form an expert in shell scripting, there's likely better ways to implement it.
+I am far from an expert in shell scripting, there's likely better ways to implement it.
 So feel free to pull request, to upgrade and improve this script.